-1) There currently exists a clear crisis of accountability in Canadian national security agencies.
+1) There currently exists a clear crisis of accountability with respect to Canadian national security agencies.

 Canada has an unhappy reputation with respect to accountability in the national security realm.
 Canada was silent in response to the sweeping surveillance abuses disclosed by the Snowden revelations despite our indisputable involvement as a member of the Five Eyes and the obvious concerns for Canadians' rights.
-The on-going failure to implement the recommendations of three major inquiries on national security matters has further eroded public trust and confidence.
+The on-going failure to implement the recommendations of three critically important major inquiries on national security matters (the "Air India Inquiry", the "O'Connor Inquiry", the "Iacobucci Inquiry") has further eroded public trust and confidence.

-And, as previously alluded to, in only the past two months we have seen overwhelming evidence of a culture of impunity in relation to national security.
-Specifically, we have come to understand CSIS as essentially unmoored from lawfulness in an important range of its activities.
-It has been discovered to have breached its duty of candour to the Federal Court with respect to warrants of more than one kind, in some cases for more than a decade.
-And, on the basis of the recent Federal Court findings on bulk metadata warrants and the SIRC report's findings on its bulk data sets in total, it is now known that it is possible that the majority or even the entirety of bulk data in the CSIS holdings constitutes illegal spying on Canadians.
+And, as previously touched on, even since this consultation began some months ago, we have seen stunning new evidence of a culture of impunity in relation to national security agencies' conduct.
+Specifically we have come to understand CSIS as essentially unmoored from lawfulness in an important range of its activities.
+CSIS has been discovered to have breached its duty of candour to the Federal Court with respect to warrants of more than one kind, in some cases for more than a decade.
+And, on the basis of recent Federal Court findings on bulk metadata warrants and the SIRC report's findings on the CSIS bulk data sets in total, it is now known that it is possible that the majority or even the entirety of bulk data in the CSIS holdings constitute illegal spying on Canadians.